Airdrie Music Lessons FAQ

-My approach to teaching guitar is somewhat unconventional but highly effective.
+Our approach to teaching guitar is somewhat ‘unconventional’ but highly effective.
 The program is designed to create momentum, a sense of achievement and motivation to continue.
 Every skill is taught in a step by step process in which each layer builds upon the last.
 Focus is placed on playing by ear first and later learning to read tablature and music.

 It is important to note that the program is chord based in the beginning so rather than learning to play single note melodies such as “Twinkle Twinkle Little Star”, students quickly become competent rhythm guitarists playing full chords and strumming patterns as well as finger style technique.

 While students study and practice using the acoustic guitar, all the skills acquired can later be transferred to electric guitar if desired.

 10. What is your teaching model for singing?